 Whether you need an energizing cup of tea first thing in the morning or you simply want a soothing drink during your afternoon break, you can make a proper cup of black tea in no time by following these easy steps:16,17

-- Steep one teaspoon of black tea leaves in a cup for three to five minutes.
+2. Steep 1 teaspoon of black tea leaves in a cup for three to five minutes.
 Cover the cup with a lid or saucer to retain the heat.

 Be careful not to over-steep your tea — doing so may increase its bitterness and astringency.18 Some people also prefer to flavor their black tea with sugar, but I suggest that you leave out this ingredient, since it may cancel out some of the health benefits of black tea.